Camp WWE

-Camp WWE is an American adult animated short-form comedy series and program created and produced for the WWE Network by Seth Green's Stoopid Buddy Stoodios along with WWE and Film Roman, a Waterman Entertainment company.
+Camp WWE is an American short-form adult animated comedy series and program created and produced for the WWE Network by Seth Green's Stoopid Buddy Stoodios along with WWE and Film Roman, a Waterman Entertainment company.
 The show features the WWE roster as kids in a summer camp, with some of the alumni as counselors.
+This was the final production produced by Film Roman before its closure in 2018.